Mohammed J Aboud1*, Manal M Kadhim2, Noor M Abudi3, Haidar M Joudi4 and Zeena M Joudi4

 A 1-year-old child, born of consanguineous marriage, presented to our clinic when the parents were worried about the sex despite their thought the patient is phenotypically female.
 The mother had previously undergone two induced abortions during her first trimester for unknown personal issues and had not conceived again in the subsequent 4 years.
 Other past medical, family, and developmental histories were not contributory.
 The mother reported that antenatal fetal sonograms between the 18 - 28 weeks of gestational age were compatible with a female fetus, while after the 28 weeks the diagnosis was compatible with a male fetus with bilateral undescended testis and hypospadias may be associated.
 The mother presented a history of thyroid surgery and hormonal exposure during her pregnancy, no history of genetic syndromes, ambiguous genitalia, or previous precocious neonatal death in the family.
 General and systemic examinations regarding the milestones were weight: 9.3 kg, length: 63.5 cm, head circumference 43 cm, and the family pointed, the child is mentally and physically slow.
 The penile (proximal hypospadias) length vs clitoris(clitoromegaly) was 1.8 cm, underdeveloped labial folds, with no evidence for scrotum or any testis in the superficial inguinal sites, and well developed proximal urethra and small tiny vaginal orifice (Figure 5A and 5B).
 Pelvic ultrasound revealed evidence of Mullerian duct structures, a small uterus, cervix, with bilateral small size streak like gonads (unremarkable ovaries), and right ectopic kidney situated in the right lower quadrats.
 Laboratory profiles revealed 17 OH progesterone 1.1 ng/ml, progesterone 0.30 ng/ml, serum-free testosterone 0.01 ng/ml, prolactin 13.47 ng/ml, LH 0.17 mIU/ml, FSH 3.85 IU/L, estradiol(E2) < 10 pg/ml, anti-Mullerian hormone > 9 ng/ Serum calcium 7.6 mg/dL ml, serum sodium and potassium were in normal range.
 Thyroid function tests were applied: free T3 2.82 nmol/ml, free T4 231.59 nmol/ml, and the thyroid-stimulating hormone was in the normal range.
 Karyotype with standard Giemsa-trypsin GTG banding analysis of the proband’s prepared lymphocytes culture technique revealed 46, XY in a phenotypic female (Figure 6).
 Diagnosis of DSD was submitted and the parents were thoroughly educated and counseled about in accordance with clinical guidelines for the management of this disorder in childhood.
 Parents were instructed about the risk of gonadal tumor and were advised gonadectomy but they refused that at the time of counseling.
 They were counseled in detail about future rearing including fertility.
 Our decision to follow and re-evaluate the child every 6 months with a multidisciplinary team.

-Figure 5A and 5B: The penile (proximal hypospadias) length vs clitoris(clitoromegaly) was 1.8 cm, underdeveloped labial folds, with no evidence for scrotum or any testis in the superficial inguinal sites(arrowed).
+Figure 5A and 5B: A: The penile (proximal hypospadias) length vs clitoris(clitoromegaly) was 1.8 cm, underdeveloped labial folds, with no evidence for scrotum or any testis in the superficial inguinal sites(arrowed).
 B: Well developed proximal urethra and small tiny vaginal orifice.

 Figure 6: Karyotype with standard Giemsa-trypsin GTG banding analysis of the proband’s prepared lymphocytes culture technique revealed 46, XY in a phenotypic female.

 An 11-month-old apparently male infant, born of non-consanguineous marriage was referred to our pediatric surgery clinic with a complaint of undifferentiated external genitalia.
 No antenatal events or studies have been presented apart from a single antenatal US study (28 weeks) that suggested that it was consistent with male genitalia.
 The parents expressed an image of delayed milestones.
 Surgeons and clinicians team initiated the clinical and physical assessment of the patient: length 54 cm, weight 6.5 kg, and head circumference 40 cm.
 A small phallus (penile length 1.3 cm) normally located external meatus, with a short ventral length and a penoscrotal web, underdeveloped scrotum versus labioscrotal folds fusion, and no palpable external gonads (Figure 7A and 7B).
 Accordingly, the ultra-sonographic examination of the lower abdominal and groin region failed to locate any external gonad or bilateral ovaries, a small infantile size uterus will be located.
 A left dilated hydroureter and hydronephrosis were detected, left vesicoureteral reflux on the left was suggested.
 Magnetic resonance imaging (MRI) of the pelvis with ultrasound correlation (native study), revealed a small size uterus, cervix with no evidence of gonads bilaterally.
 An echocardiographic screen revealed an atrial septal defect with right atrial enlargement and tricuspid regurgitation.
 To identify the cause of the phenotype observed in the patient, cytogenetic analyses were submitted.
 Karyotype with standard Giemsa-trypsin GTG banding analysis of the proband’s prepared lymphocytes culture technique, number of cultures were 2 and the metaphases counted, analyzed and karyotyped were 50.
 With the application of FISH based karyotyping, the studies revealed 46, XX, 46, XY female karyotype (97% female, 3% XY) and 46, XX deletion, X deletion was found in the long arm (the proximal breakpoint appeared to be in band X q 22 and the distal one in band X q 24) (Figure 8).
 Thus, made our team believed that the observed novel mosaic karyotype in our patient is the cause of ambiguous genitalia.
-Hormonal screening revealed, 17-Hydroxyprogesterone 0.90 ng/ml, LH conventional unit and SI unit 7.22 mIU/ml, 7.2 IU/ml respectively, FSH 39.67 IU/L, serum estradiol (SE) conventional unit and SI unit < 9 pg/ml, < 32.99 pmol/L respectively.
+Hormonal screening revealed, 17-Hydroxyprogesterone 0.90 ng/ ml, LH conventional unit and SI unit 7.22 mIU/ml, 7.2 IU/ml respectively, FSH 39.67 IU/L, serum estradiol (SE) conventional unit and SI unit < 9 pg/ml, < 32.99 pmol/L respectively.
 Serum progesterone 0.10 ng/ml, serum testosterone 0.01 ng/ml.
 Thyroid function and serum electrolytes tests were normal.
 Genetic counseling recommended and the pathological condition was explained to the family.
 Careful follow-up was imitated so that the future family planning and patient’s gender identity can be determined accordingly.

 Figure 7A and 7B: A: Small phallus (penile length 1.3 cm), normally located external meatus, with a short ventral length and a penoscrotal web.
 B: Underdeveloped scrotum versus labioscrotal folds fusion, and no palpable external gonads (arrowed).